Baptistemontan/leptos_i18n/docs/book/src/appendix_i18n_ally.md

 that have a bunch of features for managing, structuring and even automate translations, with the most notable one being an overlay over translations keys in the code displaying the corresponding translations.

-This is very helpfull, and this section is a guide for a minimal setup to make this extension work with `Leptos i18n`.
+This is very helpful, and this section is a guide for a minimal setup to make this extension work with `Leptos i18n`.

 ## Custom framework setup